superbderrick/SummerMediaFileInfo/README.md

 # SummerMediaFileInfo
-SummerMediaFileInfo is a library that provide video and photo files informations Included in camera album or app's document space.
+SummerMediaFileInfo is a library that provides video and photo files informations included in camera album or app's document space.